highcharts/node-export-server/README.md

 - `OTHER_NO_LOGO`: Skip printing the logo on a startup.
 Will be replaced by a simple text (defaults to `false`).
 - `OTHER_HARD_RESET_PAGE`: Determines whether the page's content should be reset from scratch, including Highcharts scripts (defaults to `false`).
 - `OTHER_BROWSER_SHELL_MODE`: Decides whether to enable older but much more performant _shell_ mode for the browser (defaults to `true`).
+- `OTHER_UPLOAD_SIZE_LIMIT`: Determines the maximum size of the uploaded file in bytes.
+The default is 50MB (52428800 bytes).

 ### Debugging Config
 - `DEBUG_ENABLE`: Enables or disables debug mode for the underlying browser (defaults to `false`).